threerings/getdown/README.md

 ## What is it?

-Getdown (yes, it's the funky stuff) aims to provide a system for downloading and installing a collection of files on a user's machine and upgrading those files as needed.
-Though just any collection of files would do, Getdown is mainly intended for the distribution and maintenance of the collection of files that make up a Java application.
+Getdown (yes, it's the funky stuff) is a system for deploying Java applications to end-user computers, as well as keeping those applications up to date.

 It was designed as a replacement for [Java Web Start](http://java.sun.com/products/javawebstart/) due to limitations in Java Web Start's architecture which are outlined in the